Kiwanis of Pointe Coupee 40th Annual Fishing Tournament

 FALSE RIVER - Tommy Bryan of New Roads was one of 70 fishermen at the Annual Kiwanis Tournament at False River on Sunday.

-With $5,000 in money up for grabs the tournament was almost canceled because of the coronovirus.
+With $5,000 in money up for grabs the tournament was almost canceled because of coronovirus.

 The CDC is urging mass events to either postpone or limit the attendees to no more than 50.